gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 The following remain untested:

 - restart pressure
-- fragmentation beyond current collapse markers
+- fragmentation beyond current contradiction/collapse markers
-- stronger mismatch
+- stronger mismatch across many restarts
 - high-salience recruitment under real ambiguity
 - richer action-confirmation dynamics
 - competition between multiple possible couplings
+- quantitative coherence metrics and ablations
+- robustness across repeated automated runs

-So the current result is more than a baseline success, but still not a full field stress test.
+So the current result is now well beyond baseline success, but still not a full engineering stress program.

 ---

 ## Current verdict

-The first nine cycles support the following stronger claim:
+The first ten cycles support the following stronger claim:

-> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, and fully de-confirm that choreography into a new stable independent reading when coherence no longer supports the joint field — all without collapsing role boundaries.
+> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, fully de-confirm that choreography into a new stable independent reading when coherence no longer supports the joint field, and preserve explicit ambiguity when contradiction prevents justified promotion — all without collapsing role boundaries.

 This does not yet prove the full architecture, but it strengthens the case that the engineering path is an actual sub-division of LLM labor into specific TU, TU+, and cortexLLM agents organized around coherence-sensitive role specialization.